wikimatze/vimfiles/mappings.md

 - `'0` ...   when opening Vim and pressing this command will bring you back to last file you changed
 - `ggVG` ... mark the whole text
 - `gf` ... open the file which is under the cursor
+- `:tohtml` ... will call an internal plugin to convert markdown into an HTML file in an extra window

 # Spellchecker